jiadonglou/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.*

+For this Lab, I collaborated with Chelsea Luo (cl773)

-I tried the object-detection model.
-I picked my iPhone as the object that I would like to detect.
-Then I prototyped it by taping the Web Cam on a bottle of water and look at the wall.
-I placed a iphone in front of the camera and the Raspbery Pi successfully recoginized and captured the Object.
+After trying the models, we have decided to use the object-detection model.
+We picked my iPhone as the object that we would like to detect.
+Then we prototyped it by taping the Web-Cam on a bottle of water and look at the wall.
+We placed a iphone in front of the camera and the Raspbery Pi successfully recoginized and captured the Object.
+Using what we learned, we want to combine the detection with recognition, which is implemented later in the lab.
+We plan to use Amazon Rekognition to identify objects.

 ### Part C
 ### Test the interaction prototype